LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 DASH and Omnipod 5 pumps communicate with the phone via Bluetooth so they do not require a RileyLink compatible device.
 You may find the Omnipod 5 a little slower when pairing than the DASH because of the extra layer of security added to these Pods.

-**To date, no iPhone model specific issues have been found with Omnipod 5 Pods.**
+**To date, no iPhone model specific issues have been found with Omnipod 5 Pods variants tested.**

 ### Increase in DASH Faults